 To support the future benefits promised in the 1983 amendments, including the ability to pay the baby boom generation in retirement, more money was accumulated in the OASDI trust funds than was required to pay immediate benefits.
-At the end of 2020, the amount in the trust funds was \$2.9 trillion.
-As has been known for many years, this amount in concert with taxes and trust fund earnings will likely not support benefits through 2057.
-The trustees project that full benefits will only be sustainable until 2034-the date the combined trust fund reserves are expected to be depleted.
+At the end of 2021, the amount in the trust funds was \$2.85 trillion.
+As has been known for many years, this amount in concert with taxes and trust fund earnings will likely not support benefits through 2057 as originally projected.
+The trustees now project that full benefits will only be sustainable until 2035-the date the combined trust fund reserves are expected to be depleted.
 Benefits will continue to be payable after that date but not fully unless legislative action is taken.